decent-chat/decent/docs/api.md

 + `email` (string; optional) - Not public
 + `flair` (string; optional) - Displayed beside username in chat

-You can also provide an admin session in order to update the following:
+You can provide an admin session in order to update the following, also:

 + `permissionLevel`: ("admin" or "member"; optional)
 + `authorized`: (boolean; optional) - Errors (`AUTHORIZATION_ERROR`) if the server does not [require authorization](#authorization)

 Returns `{}` and applies changes, assuming a valid session for this user (or an admin) is provided and no errors occur.
+Also emits [user/update](#user-update).

 ```js
 PATCH /api/users/1